OleHolmNielsen/Niflheim_system/docs/Slurm_installation.rst

 Run some **tests** as described in the Munge_installation_ guide::

   munge -n
-  munge -n | unmunge          # Displays information about the MUNGE key munge -n | ssh somehost unmunge remunge
+  munge -n | unmunge          # Displays information about the Munge key munge -n | ssh somehost unmunge remunge